naartjie/cometbft-handshake/README.md

 # Peer-to-peer handshake

 This is a Rust p2p handshake implementation for [CometBFT](https://github.com/cometbft/cometbft) (previously Tendermint Core).
-Prior art exists at [tendermint-rs](https://github.com/informalsystems/tendermint-rs.git), it was used to get this project started and so many of the dependencies are re-used as well as [tendermint-proto](https://crates.io/crates/tendermint-proto), the proto struct definitions used by the protocol.

 # Running it